jekyll/jekyll/site/docs/drafts.md

 |   |-- a-draft-post.md
 {% endhighlight %}

-To preview your site with your drafts, simply run `jekyll serve` with the `--drafts` switch.
-The same goes for `jekyll build`.
+To preview your site with drafts, simply run `jekyll serve` or `jekyll build` with the `--drafts` switch.
 Each will be assigned the value of `Time.now` for its date, and thus you will see them generated as the latest posts.